ivan1993spb/ru-supplier/README.md

 * author: Pushkin Ivan
 * version 2.0
 * is written on [Golang](http://golang.org)
-* helps to monitor orders on zakupki.gov.ru;
+* helps to monitor orders on zakupki.gov.ru
-* makes work with orders really faster;
+* makes work with orders really faster
-* is simplest local proxy server with filter;
+* is simplest local proxy server with filter
-* works together with any rss client;
+* works together with any rss client
-* works only on windows 7+ platforms;
+* works only on windows 7+ platforms

 ### Ru-supplier can: ###

-* to read csv stream from zakupki.gov.ru and parse orders;
+* to read csv stream from zakupki.gov.ru and parse orders
-* to filter orders by PCRE regular expressions;
+* to filter orders by PCRE regular expressions
-* to form human friendly designed and fast readable rss feed with orders;
+* to form human friendly designed and fast readable rss feed with orders
-* to cache last order;
+* to cache last order

 ### Repo directories ###
 See [ru-supplier source on bitbucket](https://bitbucket.org/pushkin_ivan/ru-supplier) if you are interested in [Golang](http://golang.org)